saudade-studio/saudade-studio.github.io/_clients/tend.md

 ## Editing

-Justice is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in [CloudCannon](https://app.cloudcannon.com/).
+Hydra is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in CloudCannon.

 ### Posts